juliafmorgado/food-checker-app/README.md

 <h2>Optimizations</h2>

-Modifiy the app for other food concerns.
+Modifiy the app for other food concerns and have the ability to scan barcodes.